-As discussed above, Petitioners have not previously challenged claim 15 of the 776 patent, which was first asserted by Patent Owner against Petitioner Wright Medical on October 11, 2021 and which has never been asserted by Patent Owner against Petitioner Stryker.
+As discussed above, Petitioners have not previously challenged claims 15 and 21 of the 716 patent, which were first asserted by Patent Owner against Petitioner Wright Medical on October 11, 2021 and which have never been asserted by Patent Owner against Petitioner Stryker.
 As such, this factor weighs against discretionary denial.
 See Xilinx, Inc. v.
 Analog Devices, Inc., IPR2020-01564, Paper 12 at 11 (P.T.A.B.
 Mar.
-15, 2021) ("We determine that factor 1 does not weigh in favor of denying institution because Petitioner challenges claims not previously challenged and we are not persuaded that Petitioner reasonably could have known without benefit of the infringement contentions to include all challenged claims in one or both of the first two filed petitions."); Volkswagen, IPR2019-01573, Paper 7 at 6-7 (finding that Factor 1 weighs against discretionary denial where challenged claims in the second petition "are still different claims that Patent Owner chose to assert in the district court after Petitioner filed the [earlier] petition"); Cirrus Design Corp. v.
-Fleming, IPR2020-00762, Paper 19 at 9, 16 (P.T.A.B.
-Oct.
-1, 2020) (finding that Factor 1 weighs against exercising discretionary denial where second petition was filed to address newly asserted claims).
+15, 2021) ("We determine that factor 1 does not weigh in favor of denying institution because Petitioner challenges claims not previously challenged and we are not persuaded that Petitioner reasonably could have known without benefit of the infringement contentions to include all challenged claims in one or both of the first two filed petitions."); Volkswagen, IPR2019-01573, Paper 7 at 6-7 (finding that Factor 1 weighs against discretionary denial where challenged claims in the second petition "are still different claims that Patent Owner chose to assert in the district court after Petitioner filed the [earlier] petition").